eigerco/polka-storage/docs/src/storagext-cli/randomness.md

 ## `get`

-The `get` fetches random value for a specific block height.
+The `get` command fetches random value for a specific block height.
 The returned value is hex encoded.

 ### Parameters